Kingwood, Houston: Parks and recreation

 Kingwood has over 500 acre of nature preserves and parks, and it has over 75 mi of hike and bicycle trails.
 The parks and trails are owned by the Kingwood community.

 The greenbelt trails' maintenance is the responsibility of the trail association in each village with the exception of Trailwood Village.
 Over 75 mi of greenbelts comb the area.
 In addition, each village association maintains a park and swimming pool for the benefit of its residents.

 The area is also home to Kingwood Park, operated by the City of Houston, and East End Park, owned and operated by the Kingwood Service Association.

 Creekwood Nature Area is a 50-acre nature site with hiking trails owned and operated by the Kingwood Service Association, it's entrance located at the end of Maple Park Drive in Bear Branch Village.

 Northpark Recreation area, a 19-acre park located on Woodland Hills Drive, north of Kingwood Park High School, including 5 soccer fields, 1 adult-sized softball field, and 4 child-sized softball fields, is used solely for leasing to organized sports groups.
 Land is leased to the Kingwood Alliance Soccer Club, Kingwood Adult Softball Association, and the Kingwood Girls Softball Association.

 Located on Hundred Oak Circle, there is a 63-acre park and recreation center named Deer Ridge, owned and operated by the Kingwood Service Association, which includes two tennis courts, a basketball court, a sand volleyball court, restrooms, shaded picnic area, duck pond, gazebo, and a playground area.
-There is also sports fields leased to the Texas Heatwave Soccer Cluband Kingwood/Forest Cove Baseball, being leased a soccer field and 6 baseball fields, respectively.
+There is also sports fields leased to the Texas Heatwave Soccer Club and Kingwood/Forest Cove Baseball, being leased a soccer field and 6 baseball fields, respectively.
 Park land and horse stables are leased to the Kingwood Horsemen's Association.

-At the south end of Woodland Hills Drive, there is River Grove, a 74-acre park with activities including 18-hole disc golf course, boat ramp with access to Lake Houston, fishing, picnic areas (including 4 covered picnic shelters with grills), playground area, pavillion facility, and restrooms.The 15 lacrosse and soccer fields are leased to the Kingwood Alliance Soccer Club and Kingwood Youth Lacrosse.
+At the south end of Woodland Hills Drive, there is River Grove, a 74-acre park with activities including 18-hole disc golf course, boat ramp with access to Lake Houston, fishing, picnic areas (including 4 covered picnic shelters with grills), playground area, pavilion facility, and restrooms.
+The 15 lacrosse and soccer fields are leased to the Kingwood Alliance Soccer Club and Kingwood Youth Lacrosse.

 Kingwood Skate Park opened on May 21, 2004, a 5402 sqft City of Houston facility that has skate benches, a kinked round grind rail, skate benches, skate tables, a kicker ramp, a bank to stair with a rail, shade structures that include benches, a drinking fountain, a mini half pipe with a ninety degree hip, and a skateboarder-shaped bike rack.
 It was the first municipal skate park built by the city.